ysoh286/honours-project-2017/detailed-notes.md

 - Specific and has several limitations (summarised in the table above)
 - When you need to co-ordinate multiple views with Shiny, it's alot more complex (requires more thought + code in R), crosstalk allows it to be done easily and conveniently
 - Why would you use Shiny and crosstalk at the same time?
 When you need to co-ordinate views with a histogram, or aggregated data (able to read shared objects) - Shiny can be used to remove the limitations that crosstalk currently faces

+- Crosstalk acts like a 'messenger' - when the user selects/filters something, crosstalk gets that signal and communicates which objects have been selected (linked together by 'keys') to the javascript library(ies) - then the library decides how to render the selection/filter on the page.

 **Investigating crosstalk + Plotly in more detail:**